 My levels according to the laboratory were either high or in the “indeterminate” range, perhaps indicating I was somewhere between the pre-clinical stage and full-blown autoimmune disease.
 This makes sense, given that my symptoms had just started (my Hashimoto’s Disease began the same way).

 Once I saw the blood results and discussed them with my doctor, it clicked.
 The chronic, widespread pain I had been experiencing was a symptom of something much deeper than I expected:

 LUPUS.
 Or… maybe Systemic Scleroderma?
 Rheumatoid Arthritis?
 Some sort of Mixed Connective Tissue Disease?

 Who really knows, right?
 We might not have an official name for it, but I know one thing’s for sure:

-I am definitely on the autoimmune spectrum, and could potentially climb my way to a much more serious situation (possible organ failure and/or death) if I am not careful.
+I am definitely on the autoimmune spectrum, and could potentially climb my way to a much more serious situation (possible organ failure) if I am not careful.